embox/embox-docs/en/libs/embox_lib_fps_en.md

-# FPS: Helpful library for video output
+# FPS: Useful library for video output

-From the name of this library it's clear that it's supposed to be used for frame-per-second count, but it also have a number of features which can help you to work with graphics output.
+From the name of this library it's clear that it's supposed to be used for frame-per-second count, but it also have a number of features, which can help you to work with graphics output.

 ## Interface